Modernizing Senior Care with Voice Activation and Virtual Assistant Technology

 Nothing is quite like it used to be.
-This change can be a good thing when it comes to senior care technology, which is advancing in ways we could hardly imagine a few years ago.
+This change can be a good thing when it comes to senior care technology, which is modernizing in ways we could hardly imagine a few years ago.
 One of the latest innovative directions is with voice activation and virtual assistants.
-These tools are being researched and tested in pilot programs in senior living communities, hospitals, and other organizations, to see how such technologies can help modernize and improve senior care.
+These tools are being researched and tested in pilot programs in senior living communities, hospitals, and other organizations, to see how such technologies can help advance and improve senior care.

 The Growth of Voice Activated Technology